-Recently, the various researches on man-machine systems are actively done.
-In the man-machine systems, an important point is to unite man's judgment, recognition, and the automatic control of the machine well.
+Recently, the various researches on man machine systems are actively done.
+Especially, the advanced man machine systems to support paralyzed patients, for examples, automatic wheel chair, car crusing system and so on, are studied aiming at practical use.
+In such systems, an important point is to combine man's judgment, recognition, and the automatic control of the machine well.
 In this point, one of the key method is BMI (Brain Machine Interface).
-Since the brain waves resulting from cerebral a ctivity are used in the BMI, it has been usually used to support to communicate for physically handicapped patients, for example, amyotrophic lateral sclerosis (ALS) or spinal cord injury, and so on [1].
-But, recent advance of technology about the BMI, there is possibility to be able to assist the automatic control of man-machine systems.
-Although recognizing the brain signals is difficult due to their complexity, BMIs based on the EEG (Electroencephalogram) are now in the process of reaching practical use for man-machine systems owing to the recent developments in physiological knowledge and computer science technologies [2, 3].
+The brain waves resulting from cerebral a ctivity are used to support communication and control for patients whose communication abilities or movements are impaired because of paralysis but whose brain activity is otherwise normal.
+For examples, the case of patients with terminal amyotrophic lateral sclerosis (ALS) or spinal cord injury[1, 2] and so on.
+By interpreting the brain waves, output commands can be sent to the external world.
+Although reading commands from brain signals is difficult because of their sheer complexity, BMIs are now becoming a reality because of recent developments in physiological knowledge and information processing techniques.
+For example, EEG (electrocorticogram) based BMIs, which measure brain signals invasively through electrodes embedded inside the cranium, have been reported to have reached practical use[3].
+Recent advances of technology about the BMI, there is possibility to be able to assist the automatic control of man-machine systems.

-In this research, therefore, the EEG signals of brain waves are considered to use as the urgent evasion signals for man-machine systems.
+brain waves are considered to use as the urgent evasion signals for man-machine systems.
 Generally, the EEG signals include redundant information that is unnecessary for decoding the commands and may also weaken the generalization performance of the classifier.
 To cope with this issue, Lal et al. [4] proposed a search method of better combinations of EEG channels by using a feature selection technique called Recursive Feature Elimination (RFE).
 Millan et al. [5] applied feature selection using decision trees to EEG data.
-We have also developed the feature selection method based on the k-SVM(kernel support vector machines) [6] with the backward stepwise selection [7] for the BMI.
-This method can remove unnecessary or redundant features of EEG signals and keep only effective features for the classification task as a way of improving accuracy and quickness.
+In this paper, a backward stepwise feature selection method based on the k-SVM(kernel support vector machines) [6] is used.
+This method has been already developed by our group [7].
+It can remove unnecessary or redundant features of EEG signals and keep only effective features for the classification task as a way of improving accuracy and quickness.
+Hence, by using the proposed method for manmachine systems, the signals for the quick and effective response in the emergent situation is expected to be generated.